| |

 Ruth Reynolds

-family as Lon.
-She received her unusual name to
+received her unusual name to remember the fact

-War, a much less dangerous theatre than the
+less dangerous theatre than the Western Front.

-Western Front.
-She married Stanley George Impey
+She married Stanley George Impey at St Giles,

-of Lon, born at Dry Drayton in 1911 and related
+Lon, born at Dry Drayton in 1911 and related

 through her mother's mother's family.
 They had